- Search The Registry

 - Creating Support

 - My Account

 *Black history in folk music is celebrated on this date in 1820.
-This musical genres representation along with jazz come very close to being the first truly American classical music.
+This musical genre's representation along with jazz comes near to being the first truly American classical music.

 As soon as Blacks came through the Middle Passage, a gradual transformation of African culture began to what some now call African American.
 They had to learn how to communicate with each other as they came here speaking many different languages.
 In order to adjust to the new sounds, surroundings, and customs, they gradually learned to combine the music and the dances they brought from African along with the music and the dances of the Europeans.